Ad-Infinitum-Code/clan-website/README.md

 - `mkdocs.yml` - contains all the config for MkDocs

+- `extra-yaml` - contains more .yml files that can be used as variables within the .md files

 ## Docs Structure

 The goal is to organize the files into subdirectories based on how they'll be displayed on the site.